yangqings/Note-and-Code-Collection/Notes/Operating_System/MIT6.S081 & 6.828.md

   - userinit调用系统调用exec，启动init进程，创建文件描述符0，1，2，启动shell进程

 > After main (kernel/main.c:11) initializes several devices and subsystems, it creates the first process by calling userinit (kernel/proc.c:212).
 The first process executes a small program written in RISC-V assembly, initcode.S (user/initcode.S:1), which re-enters the kernel by invoking the exec system call.
 As we saw in Chapter 1, exec replaces the memory and registers of the current process with a new program (in this case, /init).
 Once the kernel has completed exec, it returns to user space in the /init process.
 Init (user/init.c:15) creates a new console device file if needed and then opens it as file descriptors 0, 1, and 2.
 Then it starts a shell on the console.
 The system is up.

-#### Real World

-- 宏内核：Linux（许多Unix-like OS也是）
-- 微内核：L4，Minix，QNX，（以微内核+servers方式，嵌入式领域居多）

-> Most operating systems have adopted the process concept, and most processes look similar to xv6’s.
-Modern operating systems, however, support several threads within a process, to allow a single process to exploit multiple CPUs.
-Supporting multiple threads in a process involves quite a bit of machinery that xv6 doesn’t have, including potential interface changes (e.g., Linux’s clone, a variant of fork), to control which aspects of a process threads share.